On Fully Nonlinear Loewner-Nirenberg Problem of Ricci curvature: Introduction

 if the vector

 They also gave the nonexistence result if $u_m \notin \overline{\Gamma}_k$.
 The borderline case

 remains open.

 Motivated by the above literatures, we investigate fully nonlinear Loewner-Nirenberg problem of Ricci curvature.
-Different from the Schouten tensor case, we are able to obtain smooth solutions, thanks to the interior second order estimates of Guan \cite{Guan08} and Evans-Krylov theory \cite{Evans, Krylov}.
+Different from the Schouten tensor case, we are able to obtain smooth solutions, thanks to the second order estimates of Guan \cite{Guan08} and Evans--Krylov theory \cite{Evans, Krylov}.